 Ask your landlord to upgrade the windows

 Often, mold forms because of excess condensation around the windows in your apartment.
 Now, the funny thing is that this is out of your control.
 Good windows should prevent condensation, so any wetness that forms around them is a sign your windows need fixing.
 Tell your landlord and ask them to replace or repair the windows for you – after all, it is their responsibility as the owner of the property.
 They might refuse, but in that case, you need to tell them that they can’t complain about any mold in the apartment.
 You’ve warned them about it, and if they try to charge you for any mold removal, you can take legal action and point to this as evidence of your landlord being at fault.
 Ideally, they’re sensible and will replace or repair the windows, preventing condensation and mold growth.
+If you have to do this yourself, check out this post on DIY: 7 Ways To Get Rid Of Mold.

 Mold isn’t exclusive to apartments, but it is more likely to grow there due to smaller spaces and a lack of ventilation.
 Still, applying these tips will help you prevent mold as much as possible.